prashantbytesyntax/gprofiler_arm_64/README.md

 ### Network requirements

-When `--upload-results` is used, gProfiler will communicate with `https://profiler.granulate.io` and `https://api.granulate.io`.
+When `--upload-results` is used, gProfiler will communicate with a self hosted studio.
 Make sure those domains are accessible for HTTPS access.
 Additionally, if you download gProfiler from the GitHub releases you'll need `https://github.com`, or if you use the Docker image you'll need the Docker registry accessible (`https://index.docker.io` by default).

 If you [require an HTTPS proxy](#Using-HTTP-proxies), make sure the proxy has those domains whitelisted.